ItoErika/PBDB_Fidelity/stats.md

 22,400
 ````

-#### Number of unique unit names which appear in alone (with no other unit) in a sentence under 350 characters in length:
+#### Number of unique unit names which appear in alone (with no other unit) in a SubsetDeepDive sentence under 350 characters in length:
 `length(unique(SingleHitsCut[,"UnitNames"]))`
 ````R
 1,662